-Family 1, Patient 1
+FAMILY 1, PATIENT 1

-A 17-month-old Hispanic male was brought to medical attention for jaundice and abdominal distention.
+A 17-month-old Hispanic boy was brought to medical attention for jaundice and abdominal distention.
 He was the product of an uncomplicated term pregnancy to a 22-year-old primigravida.
 The patient was normally developing; there was no family history of liver disease, however, the child's parents were consanguineous.

-On examination, the patient appeared well-nourished (weight 79th centile, length 47th centile, weight-for-length 91st centile), jaundiced, and his abdomen was distended, with liver and spleen palpable ~5 cm below the costal margins.
+On examination, the patient appeared well-nourished (weight 79th centile, length 47th centile, weight-for-length 91st centile), jaundiced, and his abdomen was distended, with liver and spleen palpable \sim 5 cm below the costal margins.
 Initial laboratory testing is shown in Table 1.
 Abdominal ultrasonography demonstrated splenomegaly and chest radiography revealed generalized osteopenia, but no evidence for fractures.

-A diagnostic evaluation was unrevealing, so a liver biopsy was performed which showed micronodular cirrhosis and complete absence of BSEP protein along the canaliculus (Figure 1), while MDR3 expression was preserved, raising the possibility of ABCB11-related PFIC2.
+A diagnostic evaluation was unrevealing, so a liver biopsy was performed, which showed micronodular cirrhosis and complete absence of BSEP protein along the canaliculus (Fig. 1), while MDR3 expression was preserved, raising the possibility of ABCB11-related PFIC2.
 ABCB11 gene sequencing, however, was normal.

-The patient was treated with parenteral vitamin K, ursodeoxycholic acid, spironolactone, and lactulose.
+The patient was treated with parenteral vitamin K, urso-deoxycholic acid, spironolactone, and lactulose.
 He was hypoglycemic while feeding orally, so dextrose-containing intravenous fluids were initiated along with nasogastric tube feedings.
-After two weeks, his weight gain was suboptimal and he continued to require intravenous dextrose, so parenteral nutrition was started.
+After 2 weeks, his weight gain was suboptimal and he continued to require intravenous dextrose, so parenteral nutrition was started.
 He was evaluated and approved for liver transplantation, undergoing deceased donor liver transplant 11 weeks after his initial presentation, at 20 months of age.
-Laboratory testing just before transplant reflected deterioration (Table 1).
-His post-operative course included systemic hypertension and development of posterior reversible encephalopathy syndrome, which was treated with a change from tacrolimus to sirolimus, antihypertensives, and an antiepileptic.
-He had an episode of early acute cellular rejection which was treated satisfactorily with steroids.
+Laboratory testing just before

+TABLE 1.
+Summary of clinical and laboratory findings